 Food particles get caught in plaque and turn into bacteria over time.
 These harmful oral bacteria contribute to bad breath and cause cavities by feeding on sugars in the mouth.
 By avoiding certain foods and drinks, you can reduce odor-causing bacteria and maintain a fresher mouth throughout the day.
 Foods to eliminate include onions and garlic, cheeses, coffee, alcoholic beverages, tobacco products, sugary foods, and more.

-For the best dental care tailored to your needs, visit Riverside Tooth Co at 6886 Indiana Ave Suite B, Riverside 92506, or call (951) 686-2565.
+For the best dental care tailored to your needs, visit Riverside Tooth Co. at 6886 Indiana Ave Suite B, Riverside 92506, or call (951) 686-2565.

-Contact Us
+Visit Us